 - heavy-duty plastic sheet, such as butyl pond-liner

 - sharp knife

 If you want to cover a roof on your house, it is best to consult an expert first to ensure that the proposed area can take the weight of the planting and growing medium, and that it has sufficient drainage.
 Green roof specialists can be found on the internet or in local directories.

 For flat or gently sloping shed roofs or similar garden structures, sedum matting is the best option for because it is easy to lay and maintain.
 Sedum mats come complete with mature plants already established on a special material and in growing medium, and should be laid soon after delivery.
 The matting is heavy, especially when wet, and will require two people to lift it onto the roof.

 Install an Underlay

 First, lay a heavy-duty plastic sheet, such as a pond-liner, over the roof to create a waterproof root barrier, then add a layer of sand or gravel, or a custom-made underlay sold by the suppliers.
-Ensure that the surface is even to prevent puddling when it rains since the plants do not tolerate waterlogging.
+Ensure that the surface is even to prevent puddles when it rains since the plants do not tolerate being waterlogged.

 Place your sedum matting on the roof and trim with a sharp knife.
 The matting has an extra flap of material at each side.
 To butt up two sections of matting, unfold this flap on the first piece, and lay the second on top of it.
 This creates a perfect seam and anchors the matting.
 Don’t use small pieces of matting at the edge of the roof because they will dry out quickly and the plants may die.